 Henri Matisse La Danse with a Cat is an edited first chapter in Famous Artists’ Cats: The Book.

-When Henri Matisse painted La Danse (I) in 1909, for all its fame, it was only a compositional study, A more intensely colored final version was planned for the next year.
+When Henri Matisse painted La Danse (I) in 1909, for all its fame, it was only a compositional study, He planned a more intensely colored final version for the next year.

 Against a simple, solid background of blue and green, five ecstatic, naked — but not anatomically complete — female dancers whirl in a circle.
 Primitive in spirit, it’s often associated with Igor Stravinsky’s Dance of the Young Girls from The Rite of Spring, a ballet completed a few years later.